 All the teaching staff within the programme hold extensive research and practitioner experience within the industry, which ensures that research and scholarship underpins the curriculum.

 - Dr Colum Cronin has been working and studying sport coaching in public, private and voluntary sector sports organisations for fifteen years.
-He is lead for sport coaching pedagogy.
-This is informed by his research which focuses on coaches’ lives, practice and development.
+He is lead for Sport Coaching Pedagogy strand.
+This is informed by his research which focuses on coaches' lives, practice and development.

 - Dr Kevin Enright co-leads the strength and conditioning strand.
 He is an accredited strength-and-conditioning coach (ASCC) with the United Kingdom Strength and Conditioning Association (UKSCA) and is an accredited sport and exercise scientist with the British Association of Sport and Exercise Sciences (BASES).

 - Tabo Huntley previously worked in high performance Paralympic sport.
 He co-leads the strength and conditioning strand.
 He is an accredited strength-and-conditioning coach (ASCC) with the United Kingdom Strength and Conditioning Association (UKSCA) and is undertaking a PhD exploring expertise in Paralympic sport coaches.

 - Dr Simon Roberts is a Reader/Associate Professor in Sport and Exercise Pedagogy.
 He co-leads the research methods strand of the programme.
 Simon's publications range from the relative age inequalities in youth and elite sport to injury prevention in BMX cycling.
 He is also a UKCC Level 4 advisor and a reviewer for SkillsActive and Sports Coach UK.